List of downloadable songs for the Rock Band series

 After the initial announcement, Harmonix intended to support the Rock Band Network for Xbox 360 so long as the backend tools were still supported; however, due to technical issues and the company allocating its resources to other projects, Harmonix terminated support for the RBN in September 2014.
-Additionally, RBN ports to the PlayStation 3 have ended on April 2, 2013 along with regular DLC.
+Additionally, RBN ports to the PlayStation 3 have ended on April 2, 2013, along with regular DLC.
 Rock Band Network content is not forward-compatible with Rock Band 4.
 Harmonix stated that they would explore the logistics of bringing RBN songs over to Rock Band 4 once core DLC and previous game exports are all addressed; however, all RBN content was delisted on the Xbox 360 and PlayStation 3 platforms in February 2018.
 Harmonix initially reported in March 2018 that Xbox 360 users would not be able to recover their RBN content via the Xbox 360's download history due to technical issues, with Harmonix recommending that users back up their RBN song libraries to an external storage device; however, Harmonix subsequently reported in June 2018 that Xbox 360 users are now able to re-download their RBN content as needed.
 In May 2018, Harmonix announced that they have secured licensing for a portion of the Rock Band Network library to be released as regular DLC; however, entitlements for re-released RBN content would not be supported due to technical and licensing restrictions.

+Following the acquisition of Harmonix by Epic Games in 2021, Harmonix began winding down DLC for Rock Band as they developed Fortnite Festival for Epic.
+Regular DLC releases for Rock Band 4 ended on January 25, 2024, with over 3000 songs available for the game across soundtracks and DLC.
+On October 1st, 2025, it was announced that Rock Band 4 was set to be removed from digital sale on all platforms on October 5th of that year due to the expiration of soundtrack licenses.
+All downloadable content released on launch day was also announced to be delisting simultaneously, with any downloadable content released after to be delisted 10 years after initially being put on sale.
+Harmonix has stated that the team "will be figuring those out over the coming months" what to do with downloadable content released before Rock Band 4.